Information about the introduction of security scanners at UK airports.

 - plans for greater random searching of passengers

-There are currently 2 types of security scanner commercially available, using either millimetre wave or backscatter X-ray technology.
+Airports in the UK and throughout the EU are only permitted to operate security scanners using millimetre wave technology.
 Independent testing has shown that millimetre wave technology does not pose any known health risks.
-Airports in the UK are currently only permitted to use millimetre wave X-Ray technology.